 Where Does The Customer Fit In Quality Control?

 Though we do see some of this in physical products, it is much, much more prevalent in software.
 Think about it.
-When is the last time one of your apps updated, but you didn’t see anything different?
+When is the last time, after an app update, you didn’t see anything different?
 It happens all the time.
-In fact, the process has become so wide spread and frequent that most phones, for instance, don’t even tell you when updates are occurring.
+In fact, the process has become so widespread and frequent that many smart phones, for instance, don’t even tell you when updates are occurring.

 The Security Update Excuse